mrcagney/kml2geojson/README.rst

 kml2geojson
 ************
-This is a Python 3.4 command-line program to convert KML files to GeoJSON.
+kml2geojson is a Python 3.4+ program to convert KML files to GeoJSON files.

-Much of the code is a translation into Python of the KML converter in the Node.js package `togeojson <https://github.com/mapbox/togeojson>`_.
+Much of the code is a translation into Python of the Node.js package `togeojson <https://github.com/mapbox/togeojson>`_.
-But ``kml2geojson`` also adds the following features.
+But kml2geojson also adds the following features.

 - Preserves KML object styling, such as color and opacity
 - Optionally writes one JSON file cataloging all the KML styles used